Group of Monuments at Mahabalipuram: Influence

 The architecture of the rock-cut temples, particularly the rathas, became a model for south Indian temples.
 Architectural features, particularly the sculptures, were widely adopted in South Indian, Cambodian, Annamese and Javanese temples.
 Descendants of the sculptors of the shrines are artisans in contemporary Mahabalipuram.

 Conservation

 After a roughly 40-year delay, a master plan to beautify Mahabalipuram was implemented in 2003.
 The Union Ministry of Tourism and Culture is financing the multi-crore-rupee Integrated Development of Mamallapuram project.
 The area around the monuments was cleaned up with fencing, lawns, paths, parks and the removal of hawkers and encroachments.
-During a Son et lumiere show, the monuments are illuminated at night.
+During a son et lumière show, the monuments are illuminated at night.
 The Archaeological Survey of India has laid the lawns and pathways around the monuments, and the Housing and Urban Development Corporation (HUDCO) has designed parks on both sides of the roads leading to the Shore Temple and the Five Rathas.
 A path from behind the Shore Temple to the Five Rathas and the conservation of more monuments are planned.